Photo by Taylor Alarcon. London, UK, 2017.

 Social & data scientist.

-More specifically, I’m employing computational, statistical, and spatial techniques to study and address various forms of urban inequality.
+As a Ph.D.
+Student at Columbia University, I’m employing computational, statistical, and spatial techniques to study and address various forms of urban inequality.
 I’m particularly interested in the ways science, technology, and data intersect with racial inequality, housing & neighborhood inequality, crime, policing, and community safety.